-After you have everything setup for the shift it is time to start taking tables and serving guests.
+Once your section is setup, it’s time to start taking tables and serving guests.
 Typically a host will seat the guests and then notify the server on duty.
 This is the server’s cue to go over to the table, greet them and then explain more about the different menu items and restaurant style.
 (See paragraph 2).
 The server will then take a beverage order from the guests.
 (See paragraph 3).
 Once waiters have taken the guests’ beverage order they will enter it in the POS computer under the correct table number and in the correct order in which the guests are sitting.
 Once the waiter, waitress or the bartender have the drinks ready, the duties of the waitress include delivering them to their guests.
 The server can then ask them if they would like to start with a suggested appetizer and/or take their order.
 Once again, the waitress duties include entering the food orders in the same order that the guests are sitting.

 While waiting for the table’s food to be ready, the server shouldn’t be sitting around.
 Instead, the waiter or waitress will check on their other tables to make sure that they have full beverages, remove any dirty dishes from the table and make sure that they are enjoying their experience.
 If all of this is completed, they should check with other waiters and waitresses to see if they need any help with their duties.
 Remember, restaurant life is like a big family; hostesses, kitchen staff, waiters and waitresses should all help each other with each other’s duties!

 Throughout the shift, waitress responsibilities include making sure that the designated server station is clean and fully stocked.
 Those responsibilities include filling napkins, rolling silverware, preparing to-go boxes, refilling the ice bin, polishing glasses and silverware as well as any other duties that come up throughout the shift.